GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/tracing.md

 ratio = 0.3
 ```

 The above configuration formulates two sampling rules and sets a default sampling rate.
-GreptimeDB will start matching from the first one according to the sampling rules provided by the user, and use the first matching sampling rule as the sampling rate of the tracing.
+GreptimeDB will start matching from the first one according to the sampling rules, and use the first matching sampling rule as the sampling rate of the tracing.
 If no rule matches, `default_ratio` will be used as the default sampling rate.
 The range of sampling rate is `[0.0, 1.0]`, `0.0` means not sampling, `1.0` means sampling all tracing.

 For example, according to the rules provided above, all calls accessed using the mysql protocol will be sampled, data inserted using grpc will be sampled 30%, and all remaining tracing will not be sampled.